trezzuri/erpnext-docs/docs/en/accounts/promotional-scheme.md

 The Supplier wants to apply the rule only if the Customer has purchased min 30 quantities of the product Britannia Cake 5 Rs or Britannia Cake 10 Rs.

-To configure this in ERPNext the steps are as follows
+To configure this in SOMA the steps are as follows

 1. Set Apply On as Item Code.